 By May he was dead.

-Marie Antoinette and her husband were now ruling France…and with her rival now Queen, that could only mean one thing.
+Marie Antoinette and her husband were now ruling France…and with Jeannes’ rival now Queen, that could only mean one thing.

 Jeanne was out on her arse.

-So there she lived; hosting salons for Frances best artists, doing charity work in her local area and taking a shit ton of lovers.
+So there Jeanne lived.
+Hosting salons for Frances best artists, doing charity work in her local area and taking as many lovers as she wanted,

 But we all know that this story can’t end in pastoral bliss.
 Why?